Technical Deep Dive

 A direct API integration stores credentials in the application using them — meaning each WordPress plugin, each Shopify app, and each CMS connector holds its own copy of your OAuth tokens.
 Syncific centralizes credential storage in one hardened broker, reducing the attack surface from N credential stores to one, with AES-256 encryption and audit logging at every access point.

-The only creative asset platform built on a patented broker architecture.
+The only creative asset platform built on a patent-pending broker architecture.

 No plugin required on destination sites.
 Cancel anytime.